garengh4/create-react-app/README.md

 - since our component is a function and props are function argument, and we also know how to have default values for function arguments
 - we know how to default value our props

-## Topic: useEffect, Axios, API requests
+## Topic: useEffect, API Access with Axios, Routing

 The setter fns returned by useState => 2 ways:
 - If non-function is passed tot itt, it directly assigns that value to the state var